wangell/pleroma-docs/src/hylic/messaging.md

 ## Vats

-Vats form local object-graphs - they execute concurrently.
+Vats form local object-graphs - they execute parallel to eachother.
 Every program starts in its own vat.
 All objects created within that vat can be accessed via a regular function call, e.g. `myObject.doThis()`.
 The function will then run synchronously.
 To access objects outside of one's own vat, messaging must be used, e.g. `myObject ! doThis()` - which executes asynchronously.
-Objects within a vat can also be called asynchronously - but calls will not run concurrently, only in parallel.
+Objects within a vat can also be called asynchronously - but calls will not run parallely, only concurrently.
 One can think of a vat like a thread.

 Use the following syntax to construct an object in a new vat: